f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     syscon-1-active#

-GUI Monitoring of the Layer2 Switch Fabric on the System Controllers
+webUI Monitoring of the Layer2 Switch Fabric on the System Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the current release there is no backplane interface or LAG monitoring in the system controller GUI.
+In the current release there is no backplane interface or LAG monitoring in the system controller webUI.
 You’ll need to use the CLI or API to get stats/status of the backplane ports or external management ports.

 API Monitoring of the Layer2 Switch Fabric on the System Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^